 Or call 800-748-7188 about quonset style metal buildings shipped direct to your site

 The first version of the Quonset hut building was manufactured for the US Navy and had dimensions of 16’ wide x 36’ long.
 The structure consisted of steel framing members that were made of “T” components that were 2”x2”x ¼” and were referred to as the ribs that had an 8’ radius.
-The skin or sides of the structure were corrugated sheets with a galvanized coating that was changed in later versions to an olive or camouflage to make them less visible to the enemy’s aerial forces.
+The skin or sides of the structure were corrugated sheets with a galvanized coating that was changed in later versions to olive or camouflage to make them less visible to the enemy’s aerial forces.
 The interior was insulated and had a thin pressed wood liner panel and while originally their floors consisted of an interlocking tongue and groove wood, it was eventually replaced with plywood.
 The most popular design evolved to be 20’ wide x 48’ long, had numerous different interior layout plans and was available with optional 4’ overhangs (that were later eliminated) to serve as a rain or weather shield.
 For warehouse and other applications that required a larger floor plan, a 40’ wide x 100’ long model was introduced.

-Since the 1960’s, the owners of the Curvco arch metal buildings manufacturing facility have adapted the original Quonset style steel building design into a more modern structure while capitalizing on the extreme strength that an arch style building offered.
-The current engineering and technology has improved upon many features including using heavier gauge and higher tensile steel in the panels with deeper corrugations and panel overlap redundancy to produce a stronger building.
+Since the 1960s, the owners of the Curvco arch metal buildings manufacturing facility have adapted the original Quonset style steel building design into a more modern structure while capitalizing on the extreme strength that an arch style building offered.
+The current engineering and technology have improved upon many features including using a heavier gauge and higher tensile steel in the panels with deeper corrugations and panel overlap redundancy to produce a stronger building.
 These improvements allowed for the elimination of the interior frames (ribs) and increased the clearspan widths of the buildings to up to 140’.
-As a result of the factory’s continuing research and development many other patented innovations on the Quonset style metal building have been implemented including extremely high sidewalls and hurricane wind rated endwalls.
+As a result of the factory’s continuing research and development, many other patented innovations on the Quonset style metal building have been implemented including extremely high sidewalls and hurricane wind rated endwalls.